WorldWalker42/Transmogrification-Lite/Extension Resources/README.md

 Most of this guide is about adding transmogrification compatibility to new equipment, but it's worth noting that some modded classes can interfere with Transmogrification Lite's AC calculations unless they also have custom support.

 For example, a caster class might also add the character's INT modifier to their AC when not wearing armor, just like Barbarians can add their CON modifier.
-This should be fixed like any other unarmored-only bonus, as described above.
+This should be fixed like [any other unarmored-only bonus](https://github.com/WorldWalker42/Transmogrification-Lite/tree/main/Extension%20Resources/3.%20Full%20Stats%20Support#enforcing-unarmored-only-bonuses).

-Or, a class might use an ability other than DEX for their primary AC bonus, in which case Transmogrification Lite's AC calculations would need to be disabled for that character by applying the `WW_TL_ALT_AC_MOD` tag to them (also described above) before giving them new passives that perform the new AC calculation.
+Or, a class might use an ability other than DEX for their primary AC bonus, in which case Transmogrification Lite's AC calculations would need to be disabled for that character by applying the `[WW_TL_ALT_AC_MOD](https://github.com/WorldWalker42/Transmogrification-Lite/tree/main/Extension%20Resources/3.%20Full%20Stats%20Support#tags)` tag to them before giving them new passives that perform the new AC calculation.

 ## Can You Make Extensions on a Mac?